rhyscrockett/brecon-jazz/README.md

 ### Database Initialization

-This application uses a PostgreSQL database (or SQLite for local development).
+This application uses a SQLite database.

 Before running the app for the first time on a new environment (such as a developer machine or a fresh server), **you must initialize the database schema and seed initial data** by running the included `init_db.py` script: